eppesh/ClockIn/README.md

 - Display historical data：

   After starting the tool, it will display the historical information, if there is any.

+- Make-up:

+  If you completed several tasks but forgot to lock in, you can make up for it by clicking the `M` button (which means `make up`).
+By typing into the date and tasks with the format of `20220411;0x1101`, you can clock-in the specific date again.
+Note that `0x1101` means that you have finished the first, second, and fourth tasks.

 # Screenshots